Lamont–Hussey Observatory: History

 The LHO was the project of two people: Robert P. Lamont, an industrialist, and William J. Hussey, a professor of astronomy at UM, and director of the Detroit Observatory.
 The two men shared a room while attending UM, and were friends from that time.
 Lamont agreed to fund an observatory in the Southern Hemisphere in 1910.
 However, the First World War intervened and the project was on hold for several years.
 In 1923, Hussey visited South Africa and selected Naval Hill in Bloemfontein as the site for the observatory.
 After the telescope was completed and shipped to South Africa in 1926, Hussey and another UM professor, R. A. Rossiter, left Michigan for the observatory site.
 During a stopover in London, Hussey died suddenly.
 Rossiter continued the journey, and oversaw construction of the observatory building for the next two years.
 He became the director of the LHO when it opened, and remained in that position until retiring in 1952.

 The facility in Bloemfontein was largely unused from when Rossiter retired until 1963, when it was officially re-opened by Frank Holden.
 The observatory was not an important research facility in its later years due to its relatively small telescope, which had been greatly surpassed in size by reflecting telescopes like the 200-inch Hale Telescope.
-In its last few years, the main task performed was a re-examination Rossiter's catalogues of binary stars.
+In its last few years, the main task performed was a re-examination of Rossiter's catalogues of binary stars.
 It was closed in 1972, and two years later the building was given to the Performing Arts Council of Free State in Bloemfontein, which turned it into the Observatory Theatre, also known as the Sterrewag Theatre.

 The building became re-used as a planetarium, the first digital planetarium in sub-Saharan Africa, and opened in November 2013.
 The internal appearance of the original dome, brick walls, and rotation mechanisms has been retained.
 A suspended and tilted projection dome hangs over the seating area, and a Sky-Skan digital planetarium is now housed inside the Naval Hill Planetarium facility.